Khwaja Habib Ali Shah: Silsila Habibia across the globe worldwide

 Moulana Pirzada Alhaj Haamed Pasha Siddiqui Habibi (also known as Haamed Yarkhan, son of Hazrat Khizr Pasha Siddiqui Habibi ra (also known as Nawab Mujtaba Yarkhan) who was Calipha of Hazrat Maqdoom Pir Khaja Hafiz Ali Shah Sahib ra.
 Haamed Pasha is a descendant, disciple, calipha in Silsila Habibia-Nizamia, Chishtiul Quadri, Naqshbandi.
 He studied Arts and Law majoring in Muslim Law and studied Tafseer Quran Al Kareem with Hazrat Alhaj Qazi Ahmed Basheeruddin Farooqi Quadri (Calipha of Hazrat Abdul Qadeer Siddiqui Hasrat ra).
-He was trained by two of his paternal uncles who were renowned Sufia and Mashaikh of the recent past {His Pir Hazrat Pir Khaja Habib Ali Shah Sani ra and Alhaj Hazrat Mehmood Pasha Quadri Takht Nasheen ra}.
+He was trained by two of his paternal uncles who were renowned Sufia and Mashaikh of the recent past {Hazrat Pir Hazrat Pir Khaja Habib Ali Shah Sani ra and Alhaj Hazrat Mehmood Pasha Quadri Takht Nasheen ra}.
 He is studying Quranic Arabic Grammar with Moulana Arshad Basheer Madani sab.
 He is a bilingual speaker, and from time to time he delivers Juma Khutba and leads Idd Prayers in Toronto, Canada.
 He is actively serving the community in accordance with the Sufi teachings of love and equality, communal harmony and performing the activities of Silsila Habibia.
-He is active member of Khudame Auliay Canada, Islamic Will Canada, Bazme Nizamia Canada,Bazme Khawjagan, Budah Spiritual Association, Islamic Will Canada etc.
+He is active member of Khudame Aulia Canada, Islamic Will Canada, Bazme Nizamia Canada, Bazme Khawjagan, Budah Spiritual Association, Islamic Will Canada etc.